carolinezhao/front-end-learning/js/object/object.md

-JS 16 Review
+JS 16, JS18

 ### What Are Objects For?

 Objects provide us with a way to represent real-world or virtual things.
 We can do this by storing information inside the object's properties.

+### Create objects

+**Literal notation**

+* creates a single object;
+* uses curly brackets { };
+* default properties are defined within the brackets using property:value notation.

+**Constructor notation**

+* involves defining an object constructor;
+* like defining a function, we use the function keyword;
+* think of this constructor as a "template" from which you can create multiple objects;
+* to create a new object from a constructor, we use the new keyword.

+### Customizing Constructors

+- We can assign our objects properties through parameters we pass in when the object is created.
+- We can give our objects methods automatically.

 ### Properties

 Properties are like **variables** that belong to an object, and are used to hold pieces of information.
-Properties can be accessed in two ways:
+Properties can be accessed (get the value of an object's property) in two ways:

 * Dot notation, with `ObjectName.PropertyName`
 * Bracket notation, with `ObjectName["PropertyName"] ` (don't forget the quotes!)

-### Customizing Constructors

-- We can assign our objects properties through parameters we pass in when the object is created.
-- We can give our objects methods automatically.
+An advantage of this is that we can also use variables  whose values are property names.

+		var Obj = {propertyName: value};
+		var myProperty = 'propertyName';
+		Obj[myProperty];

 ### Methods

 Methods are like **functions** that are associated with a particular object.
 They are especially helpful when you want to either:

-- Update the object properties
+* Update the object properties
-- Calculate something based on an object's properties.
+* Calculate something based on an object's properties.